 Anisa is the Chairperson and co-founder of the Gladue Writers Society of British Columbia.

 She is part Persian, a Métis Jigger and a Red Dress Jingler, honoring Missing and Murdered Indigenous Women and Girls.
-She is an equestrian, rides English dressage and is a member of Horse Council BC.
+She rides horses; English dressage.

 Anisa believes Gladue reports help the court make informed decisions.
 They reduce recidivism and victimization, lead to transformative outcomes and increase community safety.